Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

 For the plasma oxidized films, we consider the effects of different annealing temperatures as well as annealing times.
 First, the XRR measurements revealed that exposing the films to oxygen plasma on an unheated stage produced a surface oxide layer of approximately 7–8 nm thick.
 The extracted thickness for 10 minutes (sample 9) versus 30 minutes (sample 10) of exposure resulted in oxide thicknesses within 0.3 nm, suggesting that the process is insensitive to time within the tested time frames.

 To test methods for generating a thicker oxide layer, we further exposed the samples to oxygen plasma while heating them for durations of 1 hour and 2 hours.
-Plasma oxidation at substrate temperatures of 200 \degree C, 300 \degree C, and 400 \degree C yielded oxide thicknesses of approximately 7–8 nm, 10 nm, and 15 nm, respectively (SEM cross-sectional images in Supplementary Fig. S2).
+Plasma oxidation at substrate temperatures of 200$\degree$C, 300$\degree$C, and 400$\degree$C yielded oxide thicknesses of approximately 7–8 nm, 10 nm, and 15 nm, respectively, as extracted from XRR and observed in cross-sectional SEM images in Supplementary Information Fig.~S5.
 Notably, the extra hour of the oxidation time had negligible influence on the final thickness in each case.

-Figure \ref{fig:XRR}(b) displays the resulting oxide thickness versus annealing temperature.
+Fig.~\ref{fig:XRR}(b) displays the resulting oxide thickness versus annealing temperature.
 The observed temperature-dependent oxide thickness in our plasma-oxidized samples can be explained by the thermodynamically controlled nature of tantalum oxidation.
 Ref. [\citenum{Mun2024}] used scanning transmission electron microscopy (STEM), electron energy-loss spectroscopy (EELS), and density functional theory (DFT) calculations to characterize tantalum films oxidized in air, revealing a three-layer structure: amorphous Ta$_2$O$_5$, crystalline TaO$_{1-\delta}$ interface, and unoxidized crystalline Ta.
 Their analysis showed that oxidation follows a defined pathway in which oxygen penetrates between Ta atomic planes, transitioning from ordered to amorphous structure when the O/Ta ratio exceeds 1:1.
 The time-independent behavior in our study suggests that each plasma oxidation temperature provides sufficient thermal energy to drive this structural reorganization to completion within 1 hour, with an increase in temperature increasing the effective depth of the O penetration.
-The final oxide thickness represents the thermodynamic equilibrium state for each temperature, explaining why extending the oxidation time beyond 1 hour does not increase thickness -- the system has already reached its most stable configuration.
+The final oxide thickness represents the thermodynamic equilibrium state for each temperature, explaining why extending the oxidation time beyond 1 hour does not increase the oxide film thickness -- the system has already reached its most stable configuration.